 Office of the President

 Woodward has led UHart to take a holistic approach to student success, recognizing that it is based on a blend of academic, social, personal, and professional needs.
 To that end, the former Division of Student Affairs was transformed into the Division of Student Success, incorporating all units related to student life and academic services.
-This strategy is paying off with first- to second-year retention numbers reaching new highs this past year.
+This strategy quickly paid off with first- to second-year retention numbers reaching new highs.

 A composer, musician, athlete, and scholar, Woodward has spent nearly four decades working in almost every conceivable role in higher education.
 From 2012 to the end of the 2016–17 academic year, he served as president of Carthage College in Kenosha, Wisconsin, where he strengthened campus-wide engagement and collaboration, thereby fostering a college culture that values collegiality and a spirit of hospitality toward others.